verberktstan/jinput-overtone/README.markdown

 JInput is a Java library for working with devices such as gamepads and joysticks.

+N.B.
+This code is currently in transition to use overtone.libs.event so don't expect it to be useful as-is!

 ## Identifying Your Controllers
 You can work with controllers using name strings.
 To find these strings, you can use: